EGR314-2025-S-301/EGR314-2025-S-301.github.io/docs/Block-Diagram-Process-Diagram-and-Message-Structure.md

 ## Team Block Diagram

 This image shows how our individual systems would connect to eachother to send messages over UART.
-As this is only meant to show the daisy-chain connection, the detainls of each system have been left out.
+As this is only meant to show the daisy-chain connection, the details of each system have been left out.
 For more detailed versions of the individual systems, check out our individual githubs! <br>

 ![EGR_314_Team_Block_Diaram-Page-1 drawio (1)](https://github.com/user-attachments/assets/33fdedd6-2b3a-41a9-8519-0ec4a5719b93)